franciscolourenco/done/README.md

 #### Prevent specific commands from triggering notifications.
 Accepts a regex.

 This is useful to exclude commands like `git commit` for instance, since it could trigger unwanted notifications if it is configured to use an external editor.
+This is also useful with `set -U __done_allow_nongraphical 1` to prevent notifications for commands normally run interactively that you do not want to get done notifications for.

 ```fish
 set -U __done_exclude 'git (?!push|pull)'  # default: all git commands, except push and pull. accepts a regex.